 Photo of Yaron Dori

-Yaron Dori has over 20 years of experience in telecommunications, privacy, and consumer protection law, advising telecom, technology, life sciences, media and other types of companies on their most pressing business challenges.
-He is a former chair of the Communications and Media practice group and currently serves as a member of the firm’s eight-person Management Committee.
+Yaron Dori has over 25 years of experience advising technology, telecommunications, media, life sciences, and other types of companies on their most pressing business challenges.
+He is a former chair of the firm’s technology, communications and media practices and currently serves on the firm’s eight-person Management Committee.

-Yaron’s practice focuses on strategic planning, policy development, transactions, investigations and enforcement, and regulatory compliance.
+Yaron’s practice advises clients on strategic planning, policy development, transactions, investigations and enforcement, and regulatory compliance.

-He represents clients before federal regulatory agencies—including the Federal Communications Commission (FCC) and the Federal Trade Commission (FTC)—and the U.S. Congress in connection with a range of policy issues under the Communications Act, the Federal Trade Commission Act, and similar statutes.
-He also represents clients on state regulatory and enforcement matters, including those that pertain to telecommunications and data privacy regulation.
-His unique experience in telecommunications, privacy, and consumer protection enables him to advise clients on key business issues in which these areas intersect.
+Yaron represents clients before federal regulatory agencies—including the Federal Communications Commission (FCC), the Federal Trade Commission (FTC), and the Department of Commerce (DOC)—and the U.S. Congress in connection with a range of issues under the Communications Act, the Federal Trade Commission Act, and similar statutes.
+He also represents clients on state regulatory and enforcement matters, including those that pertain to telecommunications, data privacy, and consumer protection regulation.
+His deep experience in each of these areas enables him to advise clients on a wide range of technology regulations and key business issues in which these areas intersect.

-With respect to telecommunications matters, Yaron advises clients on a broad range of business, policy and consumer-facing issues, including:
+With respect to technology and telecommunications matters, Yaron advises clients on a broad range of business, policy and consumer-facing issues, including:

 • Broadband deployment and regulation;